tomferon/epic/example/README.md

 obviously depends on the result of the operation.
 Finally, note that there is no instance of `FromEpic s (a -> b)` (it would be impossible to write) but there is one for `(a -> ST s b)`, hence the use of the ST monad here.
 The ST monad is used when evaluating code in Epic (STRef's are used for thunks.)
+You can think of such a data structure as the `IO` monad in Haskell.

 In Epic, we have the corresponding type: